lambdabaa/knockout-data/README.md

 };
 ```

 Then suppose further that you were loading your model data from a JSON source/API.
+If you're using [knockoutjs](http://knockoutjs.com/) and you'd like to

++ make all of your json objects' properties "ko.observable()"
-If you're using [knockoutjs](http://knockoutjs.com/) and you'd like to interact with `User`, `Post`, and `Comment` like objects with niceties like instance methods, then `kodata` is just what you need!
++ interact with `User`, `Post`, and `Comment` like objects with niceties like instance methods

+then `kodata` is just what you need!

 ### Usage